The PHP script is used to make a website dynamic.

 Syntax – require

-Both statement use for including file but the only difference is –
+Both statements are used for including file but the only difference is –

-The require statement trigger FATAL ERROR if a file included more than once but the include statement doesn’t.
+require statement trigger FATAL ERROR if a file is included more than once but the include statement doesn’t.

 In the example, I have included